Urgent Care, Emergency Medicine

 Keywords: Laceration repair, Prophylaxis, Antibiotics, Infection.

 Joshi B. Prophylactic Antibiotics after Simple Laceration Repair.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2022; 4(4).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.